codlark/cls-docs/docs/Special-Sections.md

 # Special Sections

-The special sections control how brikWork operates, these are:
+The special sections control how the CLS Renderer operates, these are:

  - `layout` - which holds the settings for the overall layout of the cards and settings for how to interpret values.
- - `briks` - which holds user defined briks.
+ - `macros` - which holds user defined macros.
  - `defaults` - which holds default values for element properties.
  - `data` - which holds the data table used to generate cards.